-A number of Aerospace and Industry Standards are available for implementing quality management systems (MRL criteria in the Quality thread).
-SAE AS9100 "Quality Management Systems" includes requirements for aviation, space and defense organizations.
-AS9100 can also be used for other industry sectors and their sub-tier suppliers.
+A number of Aerospace and Industry Standards are available for implementing Quality Management Systems (MRL criteria in the Quality thread).
+SAE AS9100D "Quality Management Systems" includes requirements for aviation, space and defense organizations.
+AS9100D can also be used for other industry sectors and their sub-tier suppliers.
 Other Quality Industry Standards include ISO 9001 and IATF 16949.
-These Standards are applicable to all phases of the acquisition and Product Life Cycle and applicable for contractual requirements for any program having manufacturing scope.
+These standards are applicable to all phases of the acquisition and product life cycle and applicable for contractual requirements for any program having manufacturing scope.

 The International Aerospace Quality Group (IAQG) standards were developed by the IAQG to provide supporting information for organizations and industry sectors applying the 9100 standard.
-The IAQG is responsible for three quality management systems standards; AS9100 "Aviation, Space, and Defense Organizations", AS9110 "Aviation Maintenance Organizations", and AS9120 "Aviation, Space and Defense Distributors".
-In addition, the IAQG has developed numerous standards for quality management and quality management systems to provide additional guidance for specific clauses of AS9100, AS9110, and AS9120 standards (refer to Figure 6.2).
+The IAQG is responsible for three quality management systems standards; AS9100D "Aviation, Space, and Defense Organizations", AS9110 "Aviation Maintenance Organizations", and AS9120 "Aviation, Space and Defense Distributors".
+In addition, the IAQG has developed numerous standards for quality management and quality management systems to provide additional guidance for specific clauses of AS9100D, AS9110, and AS9120 standards (refer to Figure 6.2).

-IAQG Quality Management Systems Standards

-- 9100, Quality Management Systems Requirements for Aviation, Space, and Defense Organizations - 9110, Quality Management Systems Requirements for Aviation Maintenance Organizations - 9120, Quality Management Systems Requirements for Aviation, Space and Defense Distributors

-IAQG Standards (additional standards for guidance)
+IAQG Quality Management Systems Standards 9100, Quality Management Systems - Requirements for Aviation, Space, and Defense Organizations 9110, Quality Management Systems - Requirements for Aviation Maintenance Organizations 9120, Quality Management Systems - Requirements for Aviation, Space and Defense Distributors IAQG Standards (additional standards for guidance) 9101, Quality Management Systems - Audit Requirements for Aviation, Space and Defense Organizations 9102, Aerospace First Article Inspection Requirement

-- 9101, Quality Management Systems Audit Requirements for Aviation, Space, and Defense Organizations - 9102, Aerospace First Article Inspection Requirement - 9103, Variation Management of Key Characteristics
+• 9103, Variation Management of Key Characteristics

-Figure 6.1 - IAQG Standards
+Figure 6-2 - IAQG Standards

-AS9100 Annex B contains a listing of ISO standards available for industry and organizations requiring additional guidance that are independent of AS9100 requirements.
+NOTE: AS9100D Annex B contains a listing of ISO standards available for industry and organizations requiring additional guidance that are independent of AS9100D requirements.

-See AS9100 Annex C for a complete listing of available IAQG standards.
+NOTE: AS9100D Annex C contains a listing of available IAQG standards.